Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 Calculating these figures is best done with the help of a solar consultant, and you should talk to consultants who install both microinverters and string inverter systems to get clear numbers that are useful to you.

-And remember, as you calculate the cost of electricity over time, the cost per kWh is rising quickly.
+And remember, as you calculate the cost of electricity over time, the cost per kWh from energy retailers is rising quickly.
 In the past year, we experienced two large increases in the cost of electricity.
 If you’re not self-consuming most of the electricity your solar produces, it will be difficult to keep up with the rising cost of energy from your energy retailer due to inflation.

 If you’re interested in learning more about calculating the cost of a microinverter solar system, you might want to check out the following article titled, What is the Payback Period for Solar Panels in Australia?